siued/Java-Messaging-App/README.md

 # Java messaging app

 This is a small messaging app written in Java.
-It uses a Spring Boot backend and will have multiple frontends in the future, including a Java Swing client and a web client.
+It uses a Spring Boot backend and will have multiple frontends in the future, including a Java CLI client, Java Swing client and a web client.
 It is currently a work in progress, but I am planning to keep working on it to showcase my skills and learn new things.
 An approximate roadmap is in ```TODO.md```.

 ## Running the app

-##
+### Command-line version
+The app was written in Java 20.0, so compatibility with lower Java version is not guaranteed.
+To run the application, simply run the ```message_client.MessageClient``` class.
+The command-line interface will let you interact with the app.
+For a list of commands, type 'help'.

 ## Database schema
 ![Database schema](db_diagram.png)